Lernaean Hydra: Second Labor of Heracles

 Eurystheus, the king of the Tiryns, sent Heracles (or Hercules) to slay the Hydra, which Hera had raised just to slay Heracles.
 Upon reaching the swamp near Lake Lerna, where the Hydra dwelt, Heracles covered his mouth and nose with a cloth to protect himself from the poisonous fumes.
 He shot flaming arrows into the Hydra's lair, the spring of Amymone, a deep cave from which it emerged only to terrorize neighboring villages.
 He then confronted the Hydra, wielding either a harvesting sickle (according to some early vase-paintings), a sword, or his famed club.
-The chthonic creature's reaction to this decapitation was botanical: two grew back, an expression of the hopelessness of such a struggle for any but the hero.
-The weakness of the Hydra was that it was invulnerable only if it retained at least one head.
+Heracles then attempted to cut off the Hydra's heads but each time that he did so, one or two more heads (depending on the source) would grow back in its place.
+The Hydra was invulnerable as long as it retained at least one head.

 The struggle is described by the mythographer Apollodorus: realizing that he could not defeat the Hydra in this way, Heracles called on his nephew Iolaus for help.
 His nephew then came upon the idea (possibly inspired by Athena) of using a firebrand to scorch the neck stumps after each decapitation.
 Heracles cut off each head and Iolaus cauterized the open stumps.
 Seeing that Heracles was winning the struggle, Hera sent a giant crab to distract him.
 He crushed it under his mighty foot.
 The Hydra's one immortal head was cut off with a golden sword given to Heracles by Athena.
 Heracles placed the head—still alive and writhing—under a great rock on the sacred way between Lerna and Elaius, and dipped his arrows in the Hydra's poisonous blood.
 Thus, his second task was complete.